-Instruments seems to be Apple's replacement for Shark.
-You can use it for memory profiling and for statistical profiling.
+Instruments can be used for memory profiling and for statistical profiling.

 Instruments will record a call stack at each allocation point.
 The call tree view can be quite helpful here.
 Switch from "Statistics".
 This